 Prediction and Forecasting: In order to make predictions about the weather, children must observe their surroundings.
 Children might recognize and describe certain features of the sky and climate to help make their guesses.
 Support them by asking questions such as: "What color are the clouds?
 What color is the sky?
 How does the temperature feel?
 Are the trees moving?"

 Weather Observation: Our senses play an important part in science activities.
-For example, a sunny day, a cloudy day, and a foggy day look different than each other.
+For example, a sunny day, a cloudy day, and a foggy day look different from each other.
 How can children tell them apart?
 Through sight!
 Weather is also audible.
 Our ears help us hear the rain or the wind.
-The sense of touch helps children feel the texture and temperature of the snow (more adventurous children might further explore through the taste).
+The sense of touch helps children feel the texture and temperature of the snow (more adventurous children might further explore through taste).
 And last, we explore the weather through smell.
 If you pay close attention, you can smell the rain just as you can smell fresh cut grass in a field or the ocean breeze on a hot summer day at the beach.

 Cause and Effect: It goes without saying that weather conditions have an effect on us and the environment around us.
 An example of this is that after a rainy day, there might be puddles to jump in or a beautiful and colorful rainbow to observe in the sky.
 Another effect that the weather produces is that it determines the way we dress.
 The weather can also influence children's moods.
 For example, on a rainy or cold day, some children may feel sad that they cannot play outside.